-Word Definition to use and how to introduce the gesture.
-Gesture Feast A large meal I think the family is going to make a large meal.
-I love eating feasts! right hand moves like spoon to open mouth Fry To cook in hot oil Frying food, cooking it in hot oil, makes it crispy and hot. right hand closed as if holding a utensil and move back in forth like cooking in a pan Folks A group of people There are ten hungry folks.
-Ten people share the delicious meal. hands in front making a circle.
+Word Definition to use and how to introduce gesture Gesture Gesture feast A large meal I think the family is going to make a large meal.
+I love eating feasts!
+Pretend to eat a feast with a spoon. right hand moves like spoon to open mouth fry To cook in hot oil Frying food, cooking it in hot oil, makes it crispy and hot.
+Pretend to fry food in hot oil. right hand closed as if holding a utensil and move back and forth like cooking in a pan folks A group of people There are ten hungry folks .
+Ten people share the delicious meal.
+Make a circle to show that folks are a group of people. hands in front making a circle

+1. Ask Questions

-1. Ask Questions- Now I am going to ask you a few questions about our story.
+Now I am going to ask you a few questions about our story.
 When I put my finger to my forehead that means I want you to think about your answer.

+Ask their opinion

-Ask their opinion.
-What was your favorite part of the story? (finger on forehead) Thumbs up when you know your favorite part.
+What was your favorite part of the story? (thinking gesture - finger on forehead) Thumbs up when you know your favorite part.
 Call on a few students to answer.
-Provide them with the sentence stem, "My favorite part was..."
-Encourage students to answer using a complete sentence.
+Start by saying, "My favorite part was..."